 We found 18 family medicine practitioners near Mauston, WI.

-Dr. Eric Ness' specialty is family medicine.
-He takes Medicare insurance.
-Dr. Ness graduated from the University of Texas Medical Branch School of Medicine.
-His training includes a residency program at Northeast Iowa Family Medicine Residency Program.
+Dr. Eric Ness specializes in family medicine.
+He honors Medicare insurance.
+He attended the University of Texas Medical Branch School of Medicine and then went on to complete his residency at Northeast Iowa Family Medicine Residency Program.

-Dr. Carol Stodola works as a family medicine practitioner.
-Dr. Stodola studied medicine at the University of Wisconsin School of Medicine and Public Health.
+Dr. Carol Stodola's specialty is family medicine.
+Dr. Stodola is a graduate of the University of Wisconsin School of Medicine and Public Health.
 She is in-network for Medicare insurance.

 Conditions / Treatments